Toto-Kotaro-Tanaka/ms1-school-of-english/README.md

 **[Lighthouse](https://developers.google.com/web/tools/lighthouse)** was used to check common issues that affect on my site performance, accessibility and user experience.
 Issues anything below 90 were addressed.

 <ins>[index.html - Mobile](https://github.com/Toto-Kotaro-Tanaka/ms1-school-of-english/blob/main/assets/documents/testing/pre-test-lighthouse-mobile-index.jpg)</ins>
-* **Performance 73:** I thought I could fix this by reducing the size of images but it didn't so need to keep this on hold as there are some other issues that I didn't have time to look at for the moment
+* **Performance 73:** I thought I could fix this by reducing the size of images but I couldn't, so I needed to keep this on hold as well as there were some other issues that I didn't have time to look at
 * **Accessibility 95:** OK
-* **Best Practices 86:** Fixed by adding rel="noopener" on a tag which has _blank.
-Also, removed one of JavaScript that I copied from Font Awesome CDN that didn't need to be on index.html
+* **Best Practices 86:** Fixed by adding *rel="noopener"* on tags which has *_blank*.
+Also, removed one of JavaScript link that I copied from Font Awesome CDN that didn't need to be on index.html
 * **SEO 92:** OK

 **Note:**